Niallfealty/n8b_un_foundation/lit_review/DetailedNotes.md

-# Summary document for literature review
+# Raw notes document for literature review

 N.B.
 Subject to being used as a scratchpad during lit review, to be whittled down and split out into more modular notes later.